Rastriya Swatantra Party: Healthcare

 The party supports the establishment of a single-payer healthcare system and the establishment of at least one laboratory and a 750-bed hospital in each of the seven provinces, a 50 to 100-bed hospital in each of the 77 districts, a 6 to 25-bed hospital in each local unit and a clinic in each ward in the country.
 The party also wants to establish a centralized national ambulance service, health and quality assurance accreditation board, a food and drug department, a central disease board and a health innovation & development board.
 The party also wants to create a health workers act for public healthcare workers.

 Corruption

 The party seeks to crackdown on corruption by introducing a Whistleblower Protection Act to protect whistleblowers and by establishing an Anti-Corruption Police under the Commission for the Investigation of Abuse of Authority.

 Women and sexual minorities

 The party has also called for the establishment of shelters for victims of abuse and the creation of a fund to help victims of human trafficking, domestic violence and acid attack victims.
 The party also seeks to promote entrepreneurship among women and sexual minorities by establishing funds for businesses where at least sixty percent of the shareholders or employees are female or of a sexual minority group.

-Electoral performance

-2022 general election
+Election results

 The party nominated 131 candidates for the First Past the Post seats for the 2022 Nepalese general election.
+The party nominated 164 candidates for the First Past the Post seats for the 2026 Nepalese general election.